Quasi-regular representations and property RD: Abstract

 \section{Abstract}

 We study \emph{property RD} in terms of rapid decay of matrix coefficients.
 We give new formulations of property RD in terms of a $L^{1}$-integra\-bility condition of a Banach representation.
-This enables us to apply the theorem of Banach-Steinhaus and leads to a simple condition for property RD.
 Combining this new definition with the existence of cyclic subgroups of exponential growth in non-uniform lattices in semisimple Lie groups, we deduce that there exist matrix coefficients associated to several kinds of quasi-regular representations which satisfy a ``non-RD condition'' for non-uniform lattices.
 We obtain also that such coefficients can not satisfy \emph{the weak inequality} of Harish-Chandra.

 \subjclass{Primary 43; Secondary 22}

 \keywords{Coefficients of unitary representations, semisimple Lie groups, property RD, Furstenberg boundary}

 \dedicatory{}